AppDaemon/appdaemon/API.md

 Bear in mind also, that some attributes such as brightness for a light, will not be present when the light is off.

 In most cases, the sttribute `state` has the most important value in it, e.g. for a light or switch this will be `on` or `off`, for a sensor it will be the value of that sensor.
-Many of the appdaemon API calls and callbacks will implicitly return the value of state unless told to do otherwise.
+Many of the AppDaemon API calls and callbacks will implicitly return the value of state unless told to do otherwise.

 ### get_state()